History of Spain: Islamic al-Andalus and the Christian Reconquest (8th–15th centuries)

-In what should not have amounted to much more than a skirmish (later magnified by Spanish nationalism), a Muslim force sent to put down the Christian rebels in the northern mountains was defeated by a force reportedly led by the legendary Pelagius, this is known as the Battle of Covadonga.
+In what should not have amounted to much more than a skirmish (later magnified by Spanish nationalism), a Muslim force sent to put down the Christian rebels in the northern mountains was defeated by a force reportedly led by Pelagius, known as the Battle of Covadonga.
 The figure of Pelagius, a by-product of the Asturian chronicles of Alfonso III (written more than a century after the alleged battle), has been later reconstructed in conflicting historiographical theories, most notably that of a refuged Visigoth noble or an autochthonous Astur chieftain.
 The consolidation of a Christian polity that came to be known as the Kingdom of Asturias ensued later.
-At the end of Visigothic rule, the assimilation of Hispano-Romans and Visigoths was occurring at a fast pace.
-An unknown number of them fled and took refuge in Asturias or Septimania.
+At the end of Visigothic rule, the assimilation of Hispano-Romans and Visigoths was occurring rapidly.
+An unknown number fled and took refuge in Asturias or Septimania.
 In Asturias they supported Pelagius's uprising, and joining with the indigenous leaders, formed a new aristocracy.
 The population of the mountain region consisted of native Astures, Galicians, Cantabri, Basques and other groups unassimilated into Hispano-Gothic society.
 In 739, a rebellion in Galicia, assisted by the Asturians, drove out Muslim forces and it joined the Asturian kingdom.
-In the northern Christian kingdoms, lords and religious organizations often owned Muslim slaves who were employed as day laborers and household servants.
+In the northern Christian kingdoms, lords and religious organizations often owned Muslim slaves who were employed as laborers and household servants.

 Caliph Al-Walid I had paid great attention to the expansion of an organized military, building the strongest navy in the Umayyad Caliphate era (the second major Arab dynasty after Mohammad and the first Arab dynasty of Al-Andalus).
 It was this tactic that supported the ultimate expansion to Hispania.
-Islamic power in Spain specifically climaxed in the 10th century under Abd-ar-Rahman III.
+Islamic power in Spain specifically climaxed in the 10th century under Abd-al-Rahman III.
 The rulers of Al-Andalus were granted the rank of Emir by the Umayyad Caliph Al-Walid I in Damascus.
-When the Abbasids overthrew the Umayyad Caliphate, Abd al-Rahman I managed to escape to al-Andalus.
-Once arrived, he declared al-Andalus independent.
-It is not clear if Abd al-Rahman considered himself to be a rival caliph, perpetuating the Umayyad Caliphate, or merely an independent Emir.
+When the Abbasids overthrew the Umayyad Caliphate, Abd al-Rahman I managed to escape to al-Andalus and declared it independent.
 The state founded by him is known as the Emirate of Cordoba.
 Al-Andalus was rife with internal conflict between the Islamic Umayyad rulers and people and the Christian Visigoth-Roman leaders and people.